-What Fenty Beauty's Universal Lip Gloss Actually Looks Like on Different Skin Tones
+What Fenty Beauty's Gloss Bomb Actually Looks Like on Different Skin Tones

 While Rihanna created a 40-shade foundation range for her just-debuted Fenty to cater to all skin tones, she did the opposite with her lip category.
 Instead, she created just one shade in just a single finish.
-That, friends, is the pearly pink-and-gilded gloss we've been discussing.
-It's meant to look good on diverse skin tones.
+That, friends, is the pearly-pink-and-gilded lip gloss we've been discussing.
+Fenty Gloss Bomb is meant to look good on diverse skin tones.
 And yes, it's absolutely gorgeous and glassy, and you need it.

 The actual gloss color is a soft rose with just the tiniest shimmery particles.
 It's a bit tacky like a traditional gloss, but it doesn't feel sticky, and it definitely has hydrating benefits.
 According to a rep for the brand, it's loaded with shea butter.
 The doe-foot applicator is cozy and curved slightly to hug your pout.
 The scent is peachy-vanilla, similar to what Rihanna smells like herself!
 Basically, this formula is sexy as all hell.
 (Apparently Rihanna said, "I made it because I wanted the girls to get kissed more.")

 To find out if Gloss Bomb lives up to the hype, we tested it on POPSUGAR editors.
-Keep reading to see what it looks like and then snag it at Sephora ($18).
+Keep reading to see what it looks like, then snag it at Sephora ($18).